Automattic/wp-calypso/packages/packaged-tour/README.md

 # packaged-tour

-A React tour library for generating configurable and reactive guided tours.
-It carries a simple API via configuration and allows any content to be rendered for step and minimized views.

-The main idea has been to keep a minimalist setup for basic usage, but one extensible/configurable to accomodate more complex use cases.
+A React tour library for generating configurable guided tours.
+Carries a minimalist setup for basic usage, but  extensible/configurable enough to accomodate more complex use cases.

-We've kept the initial setup minimal, with very little in the way of styling (not much outside of a basic box-shadow for the steps and arrow indicator).
+We've kept the initial setup minimal with little in the way of styling (not much outside of a box-shadow for the steps and arrow indicator).
 Contains some optional effects (like spotlight and overlay) that can be enabled/disabled depending on desired use.

-Uses Popper.js underneath (also customizable via the tour configuration).
+Uses [Popper.js](https://popper.js.org/) underneath (also customizable via tour configuration).

 ## Usage